Camerooooon/nwsd/README.md

 ## Configuration

 The configuration file is used to customize the behavior of the daemon.
-By default, the configuration file is created in a standard directory (e.g., `$HOME/.nwsd/config.toml`), but a custom directory can be specified during initialization or runtime.
+By default, the configuration file is created in a standard directory (e.g., `~/.config/nwsd.toml`), but a custom directory can be specified during initialization or runtime.

-### Example Configuration (`config.toml`):
+### Example Configuration (`nwsd.toml`):

 ```toml
 # Configuration file for NWSD